Gchethankumar/EX-3-SubQueries-Views-and-Joins/README.md

 # EX 3 SubQueries, Views and Joins
 ## AIM:
-To create a database and implementation of views,subqueries and joins.
+To create a database and implementation of views, subqueries and joins.

 ```
 Program Developed by: Chethan Kumar G
 Register number: 212222240022